FinnAppel/Pterodactyl-Unattended-Install/README.md

 This script is provided "as is" without any warranty.
 Use it at your own risk.
 Ensure you review and understand the script before running it on your system.

 ## Contributions
 Feel free to contribute to this project by submitting issues or pull requests.
 Suggestions for improvement are always welcome!
+If you do contribute, please ensure you add proper credits to me for your submission. :)

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.